 In a nutshell; a total waste of money.
 After 3 months of use it became clear that these folks are in the business of selling memberships and not providing very good information. -Warren

 I will be as succinct as possible……basically the service sucks……and they will be getting , “No More Bananas From Me” You are presented with too much confusing data. -Stan

 Gorilla Trades — Pure crap.
 A waste of good money, and not the least bit educational, since they don’t disclose any meaningful information about their selection methodology.
 (Most likely a monkey throwing darts at a dart board.) -George

 However, probably the most damaging publicly available complaint came directly from acclaimed columnist Ben Steverman, at Bloomberg.

 In Ben’s article, he absolutely lambasted Gorilla Trades and declared that Gorilla Trades “performed far worse than the stock market as a whole.”

 In my opinion, Ben Steverman’s article is probably the closest to the truth.

 However, just like you will find some negative complaints, you will also find plenty of positive comments.
-Let’s face it, you cannot have be around this long if you are not offering something useful.
-So Ken deserves some credit for surviving during the bear market years, with his reputation in tact.
+Let’s face it, you cannot have been around this long if you are not offering something useful.
+So Ken deserves some credit for surviving during the bear market years — with his reputation intact.

 Wrapping Things Up: Is Gorilla Trades Worth It?